ariyanatef/Google-Data-Analytics-Professional-Certificate-Case-Study-1-/Documentation.md

 Use the following Case Study Roadmap as a guide.

 # Prepare:
-*sidenote: I did make separate labeled tabs for the SQL queries to ensure there would be no confusion with what I was working with.
+*Sidenote: I did make separate labeled tabs for the SQL queries to ensure there would be no confusion with what I was working with.
 While I would highly recommend you to do so, this is not a requirement.

 1. I downloaded the last 12 months of trip data (in my case from May 2025-May 2026).